JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/sourcecode/_index.md

 These files are used to generate multiple avatars (see the `build-avatars.js` script for more information).

 * `assets/images/avatars/legacy` contains legacy avatar set (livechat versions until 8.1.0 included)
-* `assets/images/avatars/sepia` contains new avatar set, based on the work of David Revoy (see copyright informations)
+* `assets/images/avatars/sepia` contains new sepia avatar set, based on the work of David Revoy (see copyright informations)
+* `assets/images/avatars/cat` contains new cats avatar set, based on the work of David Revoy (see copyright informations)

 ### assets/styles